geograms/central/geogram-relay/README.md

 # Geogram Relay Server

 A WebSocket/HTTP relay server for the Geogram mesh messaging system.
-This relay server enables remote access to Android devices running Geogram, allowing HTTP requests to be proxied through WebSocket connections.
+This relay server enables devices behind NAT (Network Address Translation) to communicate with each other, providing NAT traversal for services like VoIP, web servers, remote access, and peer-to-peer applications.

 ## Overview

-The Geogram Relay Server acts as a bridge between HTTP clients and Geogram devices connected via WebSocket.
-Devices register with the relay using their callsign, and HTTP requests can be proxied to them through the relay.
+The Geogram Relay Server acts as a public meeting point for devices that cannot directly connect due to NAT firewalls, enabling:

+- **NAT Traversal**: Connect devices behind different routers/firewalls
+- **Service Relay**: Access web servers, VoIP services, SSH, and more running on remote devices
+- **Device Mesh**: Create virtual networks spanning multiple physical networks
+- **Real-time Communication**: Low-latency message forwarding between devices
+- **Anonymous Routing**: Optional I2P integration for censorship-resistant connectivity

+For detailed information about NAT traversal and use cases, see [NAT_TRAVERSAL.md](NAT_TRAVERSAL.md).

 ## Architecture